dvlpsh/Twitter-AutoPoster-Bot/README.md

 * Python version: 3.6.8
 * Tweepy version: 3.8.0
 * Selenium library version: 3.141.0
+* You will also need a Twitter developer account.
+Check [this link](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/) for details on how to get one.

 ## Setup
 To run this project, download the `twitbot.py` Python Script after cloning this repository.